smenjas/history-notes/climate-charts.md

 - Stage 5: 0.54 Ga to present

-There was very little atmospheric oxygen in stage 1, with a gradual increase in stage 2, to a plateau in stage  3, a rapid increase in stage 4, continuiong to a peak in the middle of stage 5 until finally levelling out to the present value of 0.21 atm.
+There was very little atmospheric oxygen in stage 1, with a gradual increase in stage 2, to a plateau in stage  3, a rapid increase in stage 4, continuing to a peak in the middle of stage 5 until finally levelling out to the present value of 0.21 atm.

 ---